field-theory/portfolio/README.md

 ## Creating nice figures

 For generating the figures the dependencies in `requirements.txt` are needed.
-The easiest way to install those is to use a virtual environment:
+The easiest way to handle that is a virtual environment:
 ```bash
 python3 -m venv venv3
 source venv3/bin/activate